 - Add onion slices, stir, and then add minced garlic.

-- Cook until onion is almost caramelized and pork strips look crispy, with deep golden color on the edges.
+Cook until onion is almost caramelized and pork strips look crispy, with a deep golden color on the edges.

 - Serve it over the polenta with a drizzle of oil from pork, onion, and garlic.

 As I said, you can use a topping of your choice.
 When you cook polenta, you got to see how long your brand will cook.